OutSystems/docs-support/src/forge/share-project.md

 1. [Download the application package (.oap)](#export-oap) for your asset.

-    If you're sharing an asset that's not ready to run on its own, you can opt to [download the module (.oml)](#export-oml) only.
-Otherwise, the [recommended format](#formats) is an application package (.oap).
+The [recommended format](#formats) for sharing is an application package (.oap).
 If the file is too big, consider compressing any used image files or resources.
 The maximum file size you can upload to Forge is 256MB.

 1. [Download the application package (.oap)](#export-oap) of the [demo application](https://success.outsystems.com/Documentation/Best_Practices/Development/Forge_components_best_practices#demo).